dfelinto/blender-manual/manual/editors/graph_editor/introduction.rst

 Main Region
 ===========

-The curve view allows you to view and edit F-curves.
+The curve view allows you to view and edit F-Curves.
-An F-curve has several key parts:
+An F-Curve has several key parts:

 Curve
    The curve defines the value (Y axis) of the property over time (X axis).